rokitalab/rokitalab.com/_members/10-open-position.md

 ---

-We are actively recruiting a Staff Scientist or Postdoctoral Fellow in the [Rood](https://lnkd.in/erWqs5zN) and Rokita Labs at Children's National to work in the areas of RNA splicing biology and preclinical therapeutic target validation.
+We have recently recruited a Staff Scientist in the [Rood](https://lnkd.in/erWqs5zN) and Rokita Labs at Children's National to work in the areas of RNA splicing biology and preclinical therapeutic target validation.